Home / Training / Infant Observation

 In the seminars, each participant presents their observations in turn for confidential group discussion.
 The discussion is a chance to clarify, amplify and explore ideas about what might be happening at all sorts of levels.
 It can be especially fascinating to discover more about non-verbal and pre-verbal communication, and early states of mind and to see the difference between the various infants’ personalities and experiences.

-While the seminar leader and the group will offer as much support as possible, if a student has not been able to find a family expecting a baby after 3 terms they may be asked to leave the course.
+While the seminar leader and the group will offer as much support as possible, if a student has not been able to find a family expecting a baby after 3 terms, we will review your place on the course with you.

-A number of seminar groups run at a variety of times on different days of the week across London, Ely, Brighton and online.
+A number of seminar groups run at a variety of times on different days of the week in-person and online.
+Further information can be given at interview and at the time of acceptance.

 • 10 seminars per term, 3 terms a year.
 There is a maximum number of 5 participants in each group.